 CARES Act: The effect on charitable giving

-As the effects of COVID-19 continue to reverberate across the globe, you may be looking for ways to help.
+As the effects of COVID-19 continue to reverberate across the globe, charities continue to need your help.
 The Coronavirus Aid, Relief, and Economic Security Act includes several key provisions that can impact charitable giving.

-Under the CARES Act, donors who itemize their deductions may deduct cash contributions to public charities up to 100% of their Adjusted Gross Income in 2020.
+Under the CARES Act, donors who itemize their deductions may deduct cash contributions to public charities up to 100% of their Adjusted Gross Income in 2020 and 2021.
 This represents an increase from the 60% AGI limit that ordinarily applies to cash gifts made to public charities.
 Excess contributions can be carried forward for up to five additional years.

 There are some restrictions.
 For example, this increased 100% AGI limit does not apply to charitable contributions carried forward from a prior tax year or cash gifts made to: